Adriano Panatta: Career

 Panatta was born in Rome.
 His father was the caretaker of the Tennis Club Parioli, and as a youngster he learned to play the game on the club's clay courts.
 He became a successful European junior player before turning professional.

 In his early career, Panatta won top-level professional titles at Bournemouth in 1973, Florence in 1974, Kitzbühel and Stockholm in 1975.

-The pinnacle of his career arrived in 1976, when he won the French Open defeating Harold Solomon in the final 6–1, 6–4, 4–6, 7–6.
-In the first round he had saved a match point against Czechoslovakian player Pavel Hutka.
-In the same year he also won the Italian Open, having saved 11 match points in his first round match against the Australian Kim Warwick, and beating Guillermo Vilas in the final (2–6, 7–6, 6–2, 7–6).
+The pinnacle of his career arrived in 1976 at the French Open.
+In the first round he saved a match point against Czechoslovakian player Pavel Hutka.
+In the final he beat Harold Solomon in four sets.
+Panatta relied on "his strong serve and his soccer goalkeeper's reflexes at the net" (he served 10 aces).
+In the same year he also won the Italian Open, having saved 11 match points in his first round match against the Australian Kim Warwick, and beating Guillermo Vilas in the final in four sets.
 He finished off 1976 by helping Italy capture its first-ever Davis Cup title, winning two singles and a doubles rubber in the final against Chile.
 He reached his career-high singles ranking of world No. 4 that year.
+Panatta remained the highest-ranking Italian tennis player in history until February 2024, when Jannik Sinner became No. 3; Sinner went on to rank No. 1.

 Panatta is the only player to have defeated Björn Borg at the French Open.
-He achieved this feat twice – in the fourth round in 1973 (7–6, 2–6, 7–5, 7–6), and in the quarterfinals in 1976 (6–3, 6–3, 2–6, 7–6).
+He achieved this feat twice – in the fourth round in 1973 in four sets, and in the quarterfinals in 1976 in four sets, where he would go on to win the tournament.
 He also faced Borg at the semifinal stage of the 1975 tournament; Borg won on this occasion in four sets.

 In 1977, Panatta won the World Championship Tennis in Houston, where he defeated Jimmy Connors and Vitas Gerulaitis.
 He followed this up with another title in Tokyo in 1978.

-Panatta was less successful on fast surfaces.
-On grass courts, he reached the quarterfinals at Wimbledon in 1979.
-He was beaten at that stage by Pat Du Pré in five sets (3–6, 6–4, 6–7, 6–4, 6–3).
+Panatta was less successful on fast surfaces, especially on grass.
+His best performance at Wimbledon was in 1979, when he was beaten in the quarter-finals by Pat DuPré in five sets.
+In an interview many years later, Panatta remarked that it was the only match in his career he "regretted losing", and that he threw it away by playing a "bit cocky" and repeatedly losing concentration.

 After the 1976 Davis Cup triumph, Panatta helped Italy reach the Davis Cup final on three further occasions – in 1977, 1979 and 1980.
 The team lost to Australia in 1977, the United States in 1979, and to Czechoslovakia in 1980.
 Overall, Panatta compiled a 64–36 Davis Cup record (55–17 on clay).

+His final career singles title came in 1980 at Florence.
+He retired from the professional tour in 1983.